pscally1005/pscally1005.github.io/_posts/recipes/breakfast/2024-06-13-oats-no-pro.markdown

 - liquid monk fruit
 Description: I love protein overnight oats for breakfast, but not everyone has protein powder.
 These oats are essentially just <a href="vic-oats">Very Vic</a>, but with Greek yogurt instead of protein powder, and topped with strawberries.
 And yet it still provides nearly 40 g of protein in a bowl for a healthy, filling, and simple breakfast.
 For a yogurt free overnight oats, check out my <a href="no-yogurt-oatmeal">Yogurt Free Protein Oats</a>
 Instructions:
 - Mix all ingredients together in a bowl or airtight container.
-Top with sliced strawberries, refrigerate overnight, and enjoy cold or warm the next day<br><br>
+Top with sliced strawberries, refrigerate overnight, and enjoy cold or warm the next day
 - <center><img src="/assets/Food/Breakfast/No Pro/no-pro-1.jpg" alt="" class="instruction-image"></center>
 ---